IMXNOOBX/cs2-external-esp/README.md

 * ❗ You must have discord overlay enabled!
 Settings > Game Overlay > Enable
 * ❗ Make sure you have enabled the overlay in for that game in Registered Games
+* ❗ Make you have `-insecure` in csgo launch parameters for the overlay to work

 ## 📘 Developer Instructions